mcdonaldbm/mcdonaldbm.github.io/_posts/2017-04-15-Powershell-Summit-2017.md

 #### AMA with Jeff Snover

 Jeff is obviously a genius, and it showed in his talk.
 We got to hear the "how" and "why" behind his decisions with the direction he took Powershell, and where he is going from here.
-There was a user who posted the annotated AMA to Reddit - a quick google search ought to help you find that.
+[Brian Bunke](https://twitter.com/brianbunke) made a great writeup of the entire AMA and posted it to reddit and his [personal blog.](http://www.brianbunke.com/blog/2017/04/11/snover-ama/)

 #### State of the Shell (Led by the Powershell Team)